 Traditional Intel-based Macs used multiple chips for the CPU, GPU, I/O, and security, but integrating multiple components onto one chip allows Apple silicon chips to operate faster and more efficiently than Intel chips.

 The M1 Max is equipped with 57 billion transistors and it is built on a 5-nanometer process.
-It has 70 percent more transistors than the M1 Pro chip and it is also the largest chip that Apple has built to date.
+It has 70 percent more transistors than the M1 Pro chip and before the M1 Ultra, it was the largest chip that Apple had built to date.

 M1 Max vs. Intel Chips